curtiszhi/CSCI-310-TeamProject/README.md

 Steps:

-1. Download and unzip the Android project zip file.
+1. Download and unzip the project zip file.

-2. Import the ParkHere310 project into Android Studio.
+2. Import the ParkHere310 project folder into Android Studio.

 3. Click the "Run app" button to run it on your device or emulator.